Marquel Blackwell

-Marquel Blackwell (born July 29, 1979) is a former American football quarterback and the current running backs coach for the University of South Carolina.
+Marquel Blackwell (born July 29, 1979) is a former American football quarterback and the former running backs coach for the University of South Carolina.

 High school and college career

 After playing for Lakewood High School and Dixie Hollins High School in Pinellas County, Florida and leading Dixie to the 5A tate championship game his junior season, Blackwell was the quarterback at the University of South Florida for four seasons.
 Blackwell became a starter three games into his redshirt freshman season and led South Florida to a 30–12 mark during the Bulls' move from Division I-AA to I-A in 2001.
 During his college career from 1999 to 2002, he threw for 9,108 yards and 57 touchdowns, and had 1,235 rushing yards and 20 rushing touchdowns.
 He set most of the school's individual passing records during his time as quarterback; as of 2009, he is also the Bulls' No. 6 career rusher and No. 3 in rushing touchdowns.